Yossi Vardi: Cultivating Culture of Innovation and Creativity

 In recent years Vardi is active in fostering a culture of innovation and creativity in Israel and abroad.
 He founded Kinnernet, an annual, three days gathering of creative people from all over the world at the shores of the Sea of Gallilee; he is the chairman of 4YFN (4 Years from Now), the startup event organized by Mobile World Capital Barcelona; together with Dr Hubert Burda he is co-chairing the annual DLD (Digital, Lifestyle, Design) conference in Munich; together with Sir Martin Sorrell he is co-chairing the annual Stream unconference in Greece, he also co-hosting ICUC – (Internet Cowboys UnConference) in Jackson Hole, Wyoming.
 He talks about this heavily in the Shaping Business Minds Through Art Podcast.
+He is also Chairman of Volcano Summit, ecosystem building platform of Latam.

 Public sector

 After leaving the government, Vardi continued to be involved in the public sector.
-He is the Co-Chair of the European Union – Israel Strategic Business Dialogue.
+He is the co-chair of the European Union – Israel Strategic Business Dialogue.
 He chaired a number of government-appointed commissions and committees, among them the Public Commission for the Regulation of the Electricity Sector, the Public Commission on Raising Venture Capital in the Stock Exchange and others.
 He also took part in the formation of Yozma.
 He served on the Advisory Council of the Bank of Israel, and israel Securities Authority, and on the board of directors of the Development Corporation for Israel (State of Israel Bonds).
 He serves on the board of governors of the Technion.
 He was the chairman of the Jerusalem Foundation, was member of the council and the executive committee of the Open University of Israel and the board of trustees of the Hebrew University and Weizmann Institute.